-Canada's closest bid for gold, Ray Takahashi, missed out on a 15-14 loss in a bout with Korean 52 kg. champion John Kyu Kym.
+Canada's closest bid for gold,

+15-14 loss in a bout with Korean 52 kg. champion John Kyu Kym.
 However, the home team did take silvers.

-Twenty-two-year-old

-Takahashi will be featured on

-Global TV's That's Life this

-January, and by MTV's Road

-To The Olympics this Sunday
+Twenty-two-year-old Takahashi will be featured on Global TV's That's Life this January, and by MTV's Road To The Olympics this Sunday afternoon.

-afternoon.